CloudLabsAI-Azure/Azure-AI-Foundry-Workshop/Labs/Exercise-1.md

 # Exercise 1: Set Up the Environment

-This lab focuses on setting up the foundational environment for developing AI applications using the Azure AI Foundry SDK.
-Participants will establish their development workspace, configure necessary connections, and authenticate credentials to ensure seamless integration with Azure AI services.
+## Estimated Time: 40 minutes

-### Lab Overview
+## Lab Overview

 In this lab, you will set up the AI Foundry environment and configuring a Python-based development environment.
 You'll deploy essential connections and verify access to models, ensuring smooth execution of AI workflows.
 By completing this setup, you will be prepared to leverage Azure AI Foundry for building advanced AI solutions.

-## Estimated Time: 40 minutes
+## Lab Objectives

+In this lab, you will complete the following tasks:

+- Task 1: Environment Setup in the Azure Portal
+- Task 2: Environment Setup in Visual Studio Code
+- Task 3: Update the Environment Variables

-## Task 1: Environment Setup in the Azure Portal
+### Task 1: Environment Setup in the Azure Portal

+In this task, you will deploy models, configure resources, and set up access in Azure AI Foundry.

 1. In the Azure portal, search for and select Azure AI Search Resource.